odin-arsenal/gungnir/README.md

 - `/** doc-disable */`: This command will disable parsing the file.

 - `/** name: MyFilename */`: This command will overwrite the filename of the generated markdown file.
-By default _WrenDoc_ uses the following format:
+By default _Gungnir_ uses the following format:

 ```python
 # e.g wren.md